mvcb01/filmdepot/README.md

 ### ScanMovies command

-Once movies are found and their details are fetched it's possible to get aggregated info:
+Once movies are found and their details are fetched it's possible to get aggregated info.

 ```
   --withgenres       list movies with genres